 An officer came blundering down the trench:“Stand-to and man the fire step!”
 On he went …Gasping and bawling, “Fire-step … counter-attack!”(…)Lost in a blurred confusion of yells and groans …Down, and down, and down, he sank and drowned,Bleeding to death.
 The counter-attack had failed.

-Officers and the higher classes were considered to be the peak of inefficiency in the British army, and quite a lot of satire was written about the officers and the generals who did not have an idea of what they were doing, and led soldiers on in battle.
-In this stanza, the phrase ‘blundered down the trench’, already foreshadows the tragic deaths of the soldiers – the officer is going to make them stand to and fire, and they are not going to survive.
+Officers and the higher classes were considered to be the peak of inefficiency in the British army, and quite a lot of satire was written about the officers and the generals.
+They did not have an idea of what they were doing and led soldiers on in battle.
+In this stanza, the phrase ‘blundered down the trench’ already foreshadows the tragic deaths of the soldiers – the officer is going to make them stand and fire, and they are not going to survive.
 The onslaught that was described in Stanza II is too great, too huge.

-However, the soldiers stand to attention and ready to fire.
+However, the soldiers stand to attention and are ready to fire.

 The description fragments again after the first two lines.
 It states: